jmbhughes/jmbhughes.github.io/content/blog/m4m.md

 # Day 19

 The unpredictability and uncontrollable nature of life is what makes it worth living.

 # Day 20

 Freewriting for a set block of time can be a great way to open the mind and get thoughts flowing.

+# Day 21

+Distractions are a part of life.
+Without an omniscient view of life, you cannot tell if the distraction is "good" or not.
+Welcome distractions as opportunities to be flexible and connect with reality.

+# Day 22

+> "It might be time to spend an hour today enjyoing yourself -- cashing in some of the investments you previously made in your future self,
+> you might say, and splashing out on the present one."

+# Day 23

+> Treat your to-do list as a menu... a list of tasks to pick from, rather than to get through.